sunnyvale-academy/ITS-ICT_Microservices/labs/08-Microservices_continuous_integration_and_delivery/README.md

 replicaset.apps/argocd-server-67885bdcff                    1         1         1       2d21h
 ```

-Make sure that all the Pods are running
+Make sure that all the Pods are running.

 ## Test ArgoCD